MohanadSinan/RUNaWAY/README.md

   Play it now (backup link)</a>
 </p> -->

 This is a simplified static code base of RUNaWAY game just using few html and javascript files.
-We are going to build docker image of the game using nginx as webserver and deploy using docker swarm on two nodes.
+We are going to build docker image of the game using Nginx as webserver and deploy using docker swarm on two nodes.

-Later, we are going to push the docker image to docker hub public registry.
-And use it to deploy on kubernetes cluster.
+Later, we are going to push the Docker image to docker hub public registry.
+And use it to deploy on Kubernetes cluster.
 We are using AWS EKS with service type LoadBalancer.

 <p align="center">
   <img src = "https://github.com/chandradeoarya/RUNaWAY/blob/master/RUNaWAY.gif?raw=true" width=400>